How coronavirus is impacting Randwick City

 Council meetings are currently being held online.
 Find out more on our Council meetings page.

 Local Precinct Meetings are operating online only via Zoom.
 To find out if your Precinct is meeting online and to register to attend, check the Precincts Meeting page.

 Randwick Local Planning Panel (RLPP) meetings

-Due to ongoing COVID-19 (Coronavirus) precautions, the Randwick Local Planning Panel (RLPP) meeting on Thursday 9 April will be held by public teleconferencing via Microsoft Teams.
+Due to ongoing COVID-19 precautions, the Randwick Local Planning Panel (RLPP) meetings are being held by public teleconferencing via Microsoft Teams.
 Find out more information on the Randwick Local Planning Panel page.

 - Barrett House, Randwick